daneski13/My-OSSU/README.md

 This repository contains my OSSU computer science degree progress and plan.

 The [OSSU curriculum](https://github.com/ossu/computer-science) is a complete and self-paced education in computer science that adheres to the [degree requirements](https://www.acm.org/binaries/content/assets/education/cs2013_web_final.pdf) of an undergraduate computer science major.
-The curriculum uses course materials from top universities worldwide such as MIT and Stanford.
+The curriculum uses course materials from major universities worldwide such as MIT, Stanford, The University of British Columbia, UC Davis, and the Hebrew University of Jerusalem.

-My current plan is outlined below.
-I will be completing the tools, security, and ethics courses as they seem relevant.

 ![image of current plan](./plan.svg)